 The following information would probably be of interest for the bird photographers:

 Best period for photography

-From the second part of January until mid March.
+From begining of January until first week of March.
 The Pelicans are then in their brightest and most impressive breeding plumage.
 Fishing is also allowed in this period and the most successful way to approach the Pelicans is to stay where the fishing nets are.
 In April fishermen retreat while Pelicans raise chicks and the birds are generally more cautious and difficult to photograph.

 In winter Pelicans can be observed in various sites of the lake and with a little bit of luck, they can be closely approached.
 Yet the Pelicans in the Southwestern part of the Lake, where fishermen locate their nets are the most “human-tolerant” ones.
 There is an option to rent a boat to approach and lure the Pelicans with fish, yet the best pictures I have ever seen (and taken) have been taken from the shore.
 At the side, during clear sunny days (as most of the days here are) the most pleasant light for shooting appears after 2 pm.
 However make sure to stay around for the entire day.
 The Pelicans remain just as magnificent in foggy or cloudy days and you can unleash your creativity, experimenting with your photo equipment and skills.

 The Pelicans of Kerkini provide the unique opportunity of using an extremely wide variety of lenses - from super wide-angle to super telephoto lenses.

 The small flocks of Dalmatian Pelicans are often accompanied by single White Pelicans, Pygmy Cormorants, Common Cormorants, Coots and Gulls contributing to the overall excitement and colour.